suuuehgi/noteshrunk/README.md

-# noteshrunk - Document Color Palette Compression
+i# noteshrunk - Document Color Palette Compression

 This Python script compresses images by reducing the number of colors and optimizing the image representation.
 The idea of the program is to optimize scanned documents.